bclous/SwiftUIKitUI/README.md

  ```

-Hopefully you're starting to see how easy this makes simple layouts.
-All of the verbosity of autolayout is abstracted away and you can chain methods together to write code quickly and cleanly.
-Not all layouts are this simple, however, and that's where a lot of the other optional parameters come in to play:
+Not all layouts are this simple, especially dynamic ones that respond to user input.
+That's where a lot of the other optional parameters come in to play:

 ```swift
 // Constraints are set to active by default, but don't need to be